2.1 KiB

 There are 2 core branches:

-represents currently released version.
-In most cases its HEAD
+master represents currently released version.
+In most cases its HEAD must also

 point to a tag with release version name.